2008 Australian Grand Prix: Race

 By the end of the first lap, Lewis Hamilton retained his lead followed by Kubica and Rosberg.
 Kimi Räikkönen elevated himself from fifteenth to eighth on the first lap.
 After the safety car was left the race on lap three, Räikkönen was stuck behind Rubens Barrichello, finally passing him lap 19 for sixth place.
+Sutil retired with hydraulic failure on lap 10.
 During the first set of pit stops Toyota driver Jarno Trulli was forced to retire due to electrical problems.
-On lap 26, Massa attempted to pass David Coulthard with the two colliding forcing Coulthard to retire, and later Massa retire with an engine failure three laps later.
+On lap 26, Massa attempted to pass David Coulthard with the two colliding forcing Coulthard to retire, and later Massa retired with an engine failure three laps later.
 Both Massa and Coulthard suggested the collision was the others fault.
 This led to a second safety car being deployed.
 With other cars pitting, Räikkönen decided to stay out to move up the order.